Viscoelasticity: Burgers model

 The Burgers model consists of either two Maxwell components in parallel or a Kelvin–Voigt component, a spring and a dashpot in series.
 For this model, the governing constitutive relations are:

 This model incorporates viscous flow into the standard linear solid model, giving a linearly increasing asymptote for strain under fixed loading conditions.

 Generalized Maxwell model

-The Generalized Maxwell model, also known as the Wiechert model, is the most general form of the linear model for viscoelasticity.
+The generalized Maxwell model, also known as the Wiechert model, is the most general form of the linear model for viscoelasticity.
 It takes into account that the relaxation does not occur at a single time, but at a distribution of times.
 Due to molecular segments of different lengths with shorter ones contributing less than longer ones, there is a varying time distribution.
 The Wiechert model shows this by having as many spring–dashpot Maxwell elements as necessary to accurately represent the distribution.
 The figure on the right shows the generalised Wiechert model.

-Applications: metals and alloys at temperatures lower than one quarter of their absolute melting temperature (expressed in K).
+Applications: metals and alloys at temperatures lower than one quarter of their absolute melting temperature (expressed in K) and characterizing elastic efficiency.